-- (10) In order to ensure that performers who have transferred or assigned their exclusive rights to phonogram producers actually benefit from the term extension, a series of accompanying measures should be introduced. - (11) A first accompanying measure should be the imposition on phonogram producers of an obligation to set aside, at least once a year, a sum corresponding to 20 % of the revenue from the exclusive rights of distribution, reproduction and making available of phonograms.
-'Revenue' means the revenue derived by the phonogram producer before deducting costs. - Payment of those sums should be reserved solely for the benefit of performers whose performances are fixed in a phonogram and who have transferred or assigned their rights to the phonogram producer in return for a one-off payment.
-The sums set aside in this manner should be distributed to non-featured performers at least once a year on an individual basis.
-Such distribution should be entrusted to collecting societies and national rules on non-distributable revenue may be applied.
-In order to avoid the imposition of a disproportionate burden in the collection and administration of that revenue, Member States should be able to regulate the extent to which micro-enterprises are subject to the obligation to contribute where such payments would appear unreasonable in relation to the costs of collecting and administering such revenue.
+- (9) Upon entering into a contractual relationship with a phonogram producer, performers normally have to transfer or assign to the phonogram producer their exclusive rights of reproduction, distribution, rental and making available of fixations of their performances.
+In exchange, some performers are paid an advance on royalties and enjoy payments only once the phonogram producer has recouped the initial advance and made any contractually defined deductions.
+Other performers transfer or assign their exclusive rights against a one-off payment (non-recurring remuneration).
+This is particularly the case for performers who play in the background and do not appear in the credits ("non-featured performers") but sometimes also for performers who appear in the credits ("featured performers"). - (10) In order to ensure that performers who have transferred their exclusive rights to phonogram producers actually benefit from the term extension, a series of accompanying measures should be introduced. - (11) A first accompanying measure should be that phonogram producers are under an obligation to set aside, at least once a year, a sum corresponding to 20 % of the revenues from the exclusive rights of distribution, reproduction and making available of phonograms.
+"Revenues" means the revenues derived by the phonogram producer before deducting costs. - (12) Those payments should be reserved solely for the benefit of performers whose performances are fixed in a phonogram and who have transferred or assigned their rights to the phonogram producer against a one-off payment.
+The payments set aside in this manner should be distributed to non-featured performers at least once a year on an individual basis.
+Such distribution should be entrusted to collecting societies and national rules on non-distributable revenues may be applied.
+In order to avoid a disproportionate burden in the collection and administration of those revenues, Member States may regulate the extent to which micro enterprises are subject to the obligation to contribute where such payments would appear unreasonable in relation to the costs of collecting and administering such revenues. - (13) However, Article 5 of Directive 2006/115/EC already grants performers an unwaivable right to equitable remuneration for the rental, inter alia, of phonograms.
+Likewise, in contractual practice performers do not usually transfer or assign to phonogram producers their rights to claim a single equitable remuneration for broadcasting and communication to the public under Article 8(2) of Directive 2006/115/EC and to fair compensation for reproductions for private use under point (b) of Article 5(2) of Directive 2001/29/EC.
+Therefore, in the calculation of the overall amount to be dedicated by a phonogram producer to payments of the supplementary remuneration, no account should be taken of revenues which the phonogram producer has derived from the rental of phonograms or of the single equitable remuneration received for broadcasting and communication to the public or of the fair compensation received for private copying.